Kinkakuji Winter Snow

 Tourism statistics

 The tourist season is relatively quiet during winter.
-January ranks among the least popular months of the year for foreign travelers, if not the lowest.
+January ranks among the least popular months of the year for foreign travelers, if not their last choice.

-This low-season period gives the best deals to small-budget travelers, who can find flights ✈️ and accommodation much cheaper than usual.
-Moreover, not crowded sightseeing spots are so much more pleasant to visit, even if the sleeping nature of Japan does not allow to witness its full colorful potential, especially in Japanese gardens.
+This low-season period has the best deals for small-budget travelers, with flights ✈️ and accommodation much cheaper than usual.
+Moreover, the sightseeing spots are so much more pleasant to visit when not crowded, even if the sleeping nature does not show its full colorful potential, especially in Japanese gardens.

 Climate and weather